 The low and variable bioavailability of oral semaglutide also means that plasma drug levels fluctuate more day-to-day compared to the steady-state levels achieved with weekly injections.
 This variability may contribute to differences in efficacy.
 The daily dosing requirement further complicates adherence — missing a dose or taking it incorrectly can significantly impact drug levels.
 Studies suggest that even under controlled conditions, oral semaglutide produces approximately 60-70% of the plasma exposure achieved by comparable injectable doses.

-The OASIS-1 trial evaluated a higher oral semaglutide dose (50 mg daily) specifically for weight loss in adults with overweight or obesity.
-This investigational dose produced 15.1% weight loss over 68 weeks — comparable to injectable semaglutide 2.4 mg.
-However, as of early 2025, this higher-dose oral formulation has not yet received FDA approval.
-Novo Nordisk has filed for regulatory approval, and if approved, it could significantly change the oral vs. injectable comparison.
+An investigational higher oral semaglutide dose has been studied specifically for weight management in adults with overweight or obesity.
+As of early 2025, that higher-dose oral formulation has not received FDA approval.
+Novo Nordisk has filed for regulatory approval, and if approved, it could change the oral vs. injectable comparison.

 Oral semaglutide must be taken on an empty stomach with no more than 4oz of plain water, then no food or drink for 30 minutes.
 Noncompliance dramatically reduces absorption and efficacy.